 Can we work together over Skype or the phone?

-At the moment, I only work face to face.
-I feel this is the best way for us to build a good working relationship.
+I usually only work face to face, as I feel this is the best way for us to build a good working relationship.
 Due to the current restrictions surrounding Coronavirus, I have moved my practice online.

 Is there wheelchair access at your practice?